interlockjs/interlock/docs/extensibility.md

 Given a stream of bundles, reduces those bundles down into a promise that resolves into a final compilation object.

-This compilation object will have three key/value pairs: `cache` (containing populated cache from the compilation), `bundles` (a mapping of destination paths to `raw` code), and `opts` (the original options passed to the compilation).
+This compilation object will have three key/value pairs:

+- `cache`, containing populated cache from the compilation;
+- `bundles`, a mapping of destination paths to `raw` code; and
+- `opts`, the original options passed to the compilation).

 This is an **asynchronous promise plugin**.
 This means that the function should return a promise that resolves to the expected value.